 Parent Engagement: How to get involved in your child's education

-The efforts of parents make PEI schools better places to learn and grow.
+Parents have a great influence on student achievement.
+Parent engagement in schools and learning make PEI schools better places to learn and grow.

 School councils and home and school associations